Couples Therapy

-• Do you feel like you and your spouse are drifting apart?
-Are you worried about the future of your marriage and family?
+Do you feel like you and your partner are drifting apart?
+Are you worried about the future of your relationship and family?

-• Have difficult life events and challenges in your marriage like finances, health problems, children’s behavior or aging parents changed the way you communicate with your spouse leading to chronic conflict and withdrawal?
+Have difficult life events and challenges in your partnership, like finances, health problems, children’s behavior or aging parents changed the way you communicate with your spouse leading to chronic conflict and withdrawal?

-• Do you want to rebuild and strengthen the level of trust, love, and respect between you and your spouse?
+Do you want to rebuild and strengthen the level of trust, love, and respect between you and your partner?

 Having a good marriage requires time, intentional effort and skill.
 Even the best relationships experience differences of opinion, emotional distance and frustration along the way.
-In the same way that we consult with experts when something goes wrong with our cars or computers, it is wise to find a skilled couples counselor when you are facing difficult issues in your marriage.
+In the same way that we consult with experts when something goes wrong with our cars or computers, it is wise to find a skilled couples therapist when you are facing difficult issues.

 One issue every couple faces is the task of developing effective communication skills and practices.
 When we are facing ongoing conflict in any area, those skills can break down, leaving us divided and distraught.
 Over time this can lead to a pattern of avoidance and resentment which makes the relationship unbearable.